moinism/chotadb/README.md

 ````javascript
 var Emails = Store.create('Emails');
 ````
-If a collection already exists with the same name then it will be returned.
+If a collection already exists with the same name then its instance will be returned.

 Once a collection is created it becomes a `property` on `DB` instance.
 So in this case, you can also access it via `Store.Emails`.